Presentation Skills Courses and Training Workshops

 - M – Multi-Day Onsite Training Course

-At some point in their career, most people find themselves in front of others and tasked with delivery a formal presentation.
+At some point in their careers, most people find themselves in front of others and tasked with delivery a formal presentation.
 While some meet the opportunity with enthusiasm, others are less than excited to step up to the podium.
 This presentation skills course is designed for both groups.
 It is structured to provide neophytes with the basics and more experienced speakers with tips to sharpen their skills.
 The workshop is highly interactive and includes practice time for all participants to demonstrate what they have learned about audience analysis, creating messages, and competently communicating that information to others.

 Whether you’ve never presented in a formal setting or it’s been a while since you walked up to the podium, Podium Panache: Presentation Skills 101 can give you the confidence to step up to the microphone.
 This introductory presentations skills course is ideal for those who do not have a lot of experience presenting information and for those who have not had to present to others in some time.
 The course covers audience analysis, presentation design, and essential delivery skills.
 Its primary goal is to provide those who attend with knowledge of the basics dos and don’ts of public speaking.